-Bears are frequently used in film productions shot in the Pacific Northwest.
+ANIMAL INSURANCE ON FILM SETSBears are frequently used in film productions shot in the Pacific Northwest.
 The risks associated with filming a bear can be transferred to an insurance company once the underwriter understands how the public, cast, crew, equipment and the bear will be protected.
-The underwriter will need answers to the following questions to underwrite and cover the risk:

-6. Please provide shooting schedule with the bear
+- Please provide shooting schedule with the bear.

 As specialized film insurance brokers we can assist with obtaining this coverage.